emanguy/ObsidianRyneCampaign/Session Notes/Gravity Hold.md

 Answer: humming

 ### Northeast tower (outer wall)
+"I am a lie that cannot be seen, a voice without body– a conjured screen.
+There’s much I can do to daze and conceal, but when I am found, do you know if I’m real?"

 ### Northwest tower (outer wall)
-"I only respond to strength of arm, nothing arcane will bring me harm00"
+"I only respond to strength of arm, nothing arcane will bring me harm"

 ### Southeast tower (inner wall)
 ### Southwest tower (inner wall)